openstack-archive/syntribos/doc/source/contributing.rst

 All changes should be submitted through the code review process in Gerrit described above.
 All pull requests on Github will be closed/ignored.

-Bugs should be filed on the `syntribos launchpad site <https://budmegs.launchpad.net/syntribos>`__, and not on Github.
+Bugs should be filed on the `syntribos launchpad site <https://bugs.launchpad.net/syntribos>`__, and not on Github.
 All Github issues will be closed/ignored.

 Breaking changes, feature requests, and other non prioritized work should first be submitted as a blueprint `here <https://blueprints.launchpad.net/syntribos>`__ for review.

-README.rst is auto generated from docs by running :command:`python readme.py` in the :file:`syntribos/scripts` directory.
-So when the README.rst needs to be updated;
-modify the corresponding rst file in :file:`syntribos/doc/source` and auto generate the README.
+Note: README.rst is auto generated from docs by running :command:`python readme.py` in the :file:`syntribos/scripts` directory.
+So when the README.rst needs to be updated; modify the corresponding rst file in :file:`syntribos/doc/source` and auto generate the README.